saraparveen26/Python---PyBank-and-PyPoll/README.md

 ## **PyPoll:**

 As first part of the challenge, I used Python script to analyze the data in the CSV file for elections.
 The original data contains three columns: Ballot ID, County and Candidate.
 The script starts by importing the modules for OS and CSV, setting the path for source file, and reading the header.
+I had printed the header row when creating and testing the script, however, commented in the final version as the assignment instructions only state to store it.
 In the next step, I declared some variables, and initiated lists to store data.
 The required analysis will mostly be based on data under the heaeder "Candidate".

 The script then loops through the entire data in CSV.
 It firsts stores the data under Candidate to a list.
 Then the Total number of Votes casted are calculated by adding the number of entries as we iterate through the entire loop.
 An alternate way of calculating total number of votes is to count the length of any lists created to store data under any of the headers.
 I had used that method in the PyBank challenge.